monkey-projects/oci-os/README.md

 that is just a thin layer on top of the REST calls.
 On top of that there is a layer that provides convenience functions for often-used scenarios.

+Under the hood it uses [Martian](https://github.com/oliyh/martian) to send HTTP requests to the OCI API.
+We're using the [Httpkit](https://github.com/http-kit/http-kit) plugin, because that's a lib that is as "pure" Clojure as possible with almost no external dependencies.

 ## Usage

 [![Clojars Project](https://img.shields.io/clojars/v/com.monkeyprojects/oci-os.svg)](https://clojars.org/com.monkeyprojects/oci-os)